Michael Galib leads Sine Nomine's 28th season.

-Sine Nomine was founded in 1993 by Glenn Giuttari, as a celebration of the a cappella choral sound.
-Giuttari led the group in many artistic accomplishments, including commissions & premieres of new works.
+Giuttari led Sine Nomine in many artistic accomplishments, including commissions & premieres of new works.
 Throughout his tenure there were collaborations with the Ocean State Chamber Orchestra, the Boston Camerata and the National Convention of the Organ Historical Society (2005).
-Giuttari, who directed Sine Nomine for 12 years, is also co-founder of the Providence Singers.
+Giuttari directed Sine Nomine for 13 years, including our 25th anniversary year in 2017.

 In addition to his involvement with Sine Nomine, Giuttari was a co-founder of the Providence Singers, was music director of Cabot Street Playhouse (Gilbert & Sullivan), and is a past president of the American Choral Directors Association.

 Other past Directors: